“It is a curious feature of our existence that we come from a planet that is very good at promoting life but even better at extinguishing it.”

 Australia has the highest extinction rate for mammals in the world.
 More than 100 extinctions of endemic species since the European settlement in January of 1788 when 850 convicts and their Marine guards and officers arrived at Botany Bay in the “First Fleet”.

-“Endemic” refers to that only live in one isolated part of the world like Australia.
+“Endemic” refers to that only living in one isolated part of the world like Australia.
 Furthermore, these types of animals are most commonly found in more isolated parts of the globe, like islands, but they can be found in other places too.

 Some species that have been around and well for thousands of centuries are now gone like the Tasmanian tiger.
 For a full list of Australian animals that are extinct, please read What Australian animals are extinct?